Ranchero-Software/NetNewsWireHelp/pages/error-log.markdown

 ![Screenshot of the Mac Error Log window](images/mac-error-log.png)

+## Tip: Find

+On Mac, type cmd-F to open the Find bar and search within the log.

 ## iOS

 To open it, open the settings screen, then tap **Troubleshooting > Error Log**.
 Screenshot: